 RAD-AID offers numerous opportunities for health IT professionals to volunteer and serve in low-resource regions, such as for the building of new IT architectures, installing PACS/RIS, implementing IT networks and teaching radiology IT software tools to health workers.
 RAD-AID integrates its informatics teaching programs with our clinical operations in our multidisciplinary teams so that radiology software can have the very best impact on patient-care.

 For example, RAD-AID runs bootcamp training sessions for local health IT professionals to learn radiology IT (photo below from Ghana, 2018).
-RAD-AID has donated over 14 PACS platforms in 10 countries since 2015.
+RAD-AID has donated and installed over 15 PACS platforms in 10 countries since 2015.
 In 2018-19, RAD-AID implemented a novel hybrid on-site/cloud turn-key PACS for low-resource hospitals, called the RAD-AID Friendship Cloud, in collaboration with Ambra Health and Google Cloud.
-RAD-AID is now offering new artificial intelligence (AI) collaborations in our pipeline for 2021 (including our Teach-Try-Use model) to help our partner hospitals gain access to AI innovations.
+RAD-AID is now offering new artificial intelligence (AI) collaborations in our pipeline for 2021 (including our Teach-Try-Use model) to help our partner hospitals learn, use, and adopt AI.

 SIIM Members (with 2+ years SIIM membership who have attended 1+ SIIM annual meeting and are CIIP-eligible or CIIP-certified) are also invited to apply for the RAD-AID/SIIM Global Ambassador Program for funded slots on RAD-AID travel teams bringing informatics to developing countries.